 Heritage Breed Pigs

 We are committed to raising only heritage breed pigs.
 These pigs are fantastic mothers, have beautiful sweet temperaments, still have all their piggy instincts to forage for food, and produce delicious pork.
 They also have black hair and skin so they don’t get sunburnt under our intense Aussie sun!
-We cross-breed heritage breeds resulting in pork with phenomenally delicious carcass qualities – tasty fat coverage and longer bodies from Saddlebacks and Large Blacks, marbling in the muscle from Berkshires.
-Above all, heritage breed pigs still know how to be pigs!
+We primarily breed purebred English Large Blacks, and we also breed some English Large Black x Berkshire.
+This results in pork with phenomenally delicious carcass qualities – but above all, heritage breed pigs still know how to be pigs!

 Natural Weaning & Slow Breeding

 We don’t wean our piglets early – we leave it up to mama pig to decide when she is ready to wean her piglets.
-The standard weaning time across the industry tends to be around 6-8 weeks, so that sows can be bred again almost straight away (meaning they hardly get a break between pregnancy, nursing, and the next pregnancy – all in the interest of profit).
+The standard weaning time across the industry tends to be around 4 weeks (indoor factory farming) or 6-8 weeks (free range farming), so that sows can be bred again almost straight away (meaning they hardly get a break between pregnancy, nursing, and the next pregnancy – all in the interest of profit).
 We allow our sows to nurse their piglets for as long as they choose, and we give our sows a long break after weaning before breeding them again with our boar.

 Certified Organic Feed

 All our pigs are fed 100% certified organic feed.
-Often we ferment their feed for extra nutrition (and because the pigs just like it better that way!).
 We also source as much local certified organic food waste as we can to supplement their diet.
 Pigs are omnivores and they can’t survive on pasture alone, due to their high need for protein and certain amino acids.
 Supplementing their feed with grains is necessary, although our pigs do enjoy a variety of pasture grasses and roots!
 Conventional grain used to supplement pigs’ diets may be genetically modified and is desiccated with Round Up prior to harvest, whereas certified organic grain is not GM nor treated with any chemicals.
 We choose to feed our pigs only the best chemical free certified organic feed – because it’s not chemical free pork if their feed contains chemicals!
 Of course, we also don’t ever use antibiotics, vaccines, or any other chemicals/medicines – opting for natural/herbal alternatives if needed.